ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0013-aws-waf.md

 * Automated alerting against rules set
 * Managed rule sets for new and existing threats
 * Rules need to take into account our customer behaviours, e.g. multiple users from a corporate network on the same IP Address
+* There is a risk to false positives happening on front ends.
+As a result, developers will need to take this into account when debugging issues on a service
+* There is a minor cost to enabling AWS WAF on services